- Open Source CEO by Bill Kerr

 “The perfect day in Big Sur.” | PDF and audio tour of amazing places to travel to. | Never tested pricing, so unit economics bombed. |

-Two-minute phone call app. | “You knew when you got phone call it was only going to be 2-minutes long.
-So it was a great way to connect with your friends” | “It just didn’t have the long term retention we think we needed.” |
+Two-minute phone call app. | “You knew when you got a phone call, it was only going to be 2 minutes long.
+So it was a great way to connect with your friends” | “It just didn’t have the long-term retention we think we needed.” |

 Y-Combinator for brick and mortar stores. | Helping small IRL businesses scale through learnings and ecosystem. | Killed by COVID. |

-Dating app competitor to Grindr. | Based on hyper-personalised AI matching. | It didn’t.
+A dating app competitor to Grindr. | Based on hyper-personalised AI matching. | It didn’t.
 It got funded. |

 “Positive only messaging service.” | You would message the app and it would come back to you with positive comments and ideas. | Was just not viable.
 No only really wanted it on a daily basis. |